-A rash can develop around the eyes for different reasons, including dermatological conditions and infections.
+A rash around the eye can develop for different reasons, including dermatological conditions and infections.
 Examples include atopic dermatitis, psoriasis, and cellulitis.

 Doctors may find it difficult to diagnose skin problems around the eyes because many conditions may cause a rash.
 To diagnose a rash around the eyes, doctors require a detailed examination of the affected area and complete medical history.